Croatian Spring: November plenum and student protest

-The extended SKH central committee secretly met from 17 to 23 November, but the two opposing factions could not agree.
+The extended SKH Central Committee secretly met from 17 to 23 November, but the two opposing factions could not agree.
 On 22 November, about 3,000 Zagreb University students voted to begin a strike the next morning.
-Initially, they were protesting federal regulations on hard currency, banking and commerce.
+Initially, they protested federal regulations on hard currency, banking and commerce.
 At Paradžik's urging, a series of proposed constitutional amendments was added to the demands: defining Croatia as a sovereign and national state of Croats, making Croatian the official language, guaranteeing that residents of Croatia would complete their compulsory military service in Croatia, and formally establishing Zagreb as Croatia's capital and Lijepa naša domovino as the anthem of Croatia.
 The protesters singled out Bakarić for sabotaging Tripalo's currency reform.
-The Croatian Student Federation expanded the strike over all of Croatia.
+The Croatian Student Federation expanded the strike over Croatia.
 Within days, 30,000 students were on strike demanding the expulsion of Bilić, Dragosavac, Baltić, Ema Derossi-Bjelajac and Čedo Grbić from the SKH as unitarists.
 On 25 November, Tripalo met with the students, urging them to stop the strike, and Dabčević-Kučar made the same request four days later.

 Karađorđevo meeting and the purges

 Tito contacted the United States to inform them of his plan to remove the reformist leadership of Croatia, and the United States did not object.
-Tito considered deploying the JNA, but opted for a political campaign instead.
-On 1 December, Tito convened a joint meeting of the leaders of the SKJ and the SKH at the Karađorđevo hunting ground in Vojvodina.
-The SKH leadership was first criticised by SKH conservatives asking for stern action against nationalism.
-SKJ presidium members from other republics and provinces then gave speeches supporting the conservative stance and the SKH leadership was told to get the situation in Croatia under control.
+Tito considered deploying the JNA but opted for a political campaign instead.
+On 1 December, Tito convened a joint meeting of the SKJ and the SKH leaders at the Karađorđevo hunting ground in Vojvodina.
+SKH conservatives first criticised the SKH leadership, asking for stern action against nationalism.
+SKJ presidium members from other republics and provinces then gave speeches supporting the conservative stance, and the SKH leadership was told to control the situation in Croatia.
 Tito particularly criticised Matica hrvatska, accusing it of being a political party and attempting to establish a fascist state similar to the NDH.
 The next day, after the Karađorđevo meeting, Tito's speech was broadcast to all of Yugoslavia, warning of the threat of counter-revolution.

 After the broadcast, the student strike was called off and the SKH leadership announced their agreement with Tito.
 On 6 December, Bakarić criticised the SKH leadership for not taking any practical steps to comply with Tito's speech of two days earlier, especially for not taking action against Matica hrvatska.
-Bakarić particularly accused Tripalo of attempting to split the SKH by exaggerating the popular support for the reformists.
+Bakarić accused Tripalo of attempting to split the SKH by exaggerating the popular support for the reformists.
 Two days later, the SKJ leadership met again and concluded that the SKH was not implementing the decisions adopted in Karađorđevo.
-Leaders of the student strike were arrested on 11 December, and Dabčević-Kučar and Pirker were forced to resign by Tito the next day.
+Student strike leaders were arrested on 11 December, and Dabčević-Kučar and Pirker were forced to resign by Tito the next day.
 At that point, Tripalo, Marko Koprtla and Janko Bobetko immediately also resigned.
-In the following days, more resignations were tendered, including the head of the government Haramija.
+In the following days, more resignations were tendered, including the head of the government, Haramija.
 Milka Planinc became the head of the SKH.
 Five hundred students protested in Zagreb against the resignations and were suppressed by riot police.